3.1 Why rutting classification is needed

 For all of these reasons it is very important to classify all of the parameters affecting permanent deformation before any decisions are made.

-In this lesson 4 different kinds of rutting modes will be described.
+In the following lesson 3.2 different kinds of rutting modes will be described.

 3.2 Mode 0 rutting